Teichlab/cellphonedb/README.md

 ```shell
 cellphonedb database generate
 ```
+Generate specific parameters:

+- `--user-protein`: Protein input file
+- `--user-gene`: Gene input file
+- `--user-complex`: Compex input file
+- `--user-interactions`: Interactions input file
+- `--fetch`: Some lists can be downloaded from original sources while creating the database, eg: uniprot, ensembl.
+By default, the snapshots included in the CellPhoneDB package will be used; to enable a fresh copy --fetch must be appended to the command
+- `--result-path`: Output folder
+- `--log-file`: Log file

-Result database file is generated in `out` with `cellphonedb_user_{datetime}.db`.
+Result database file is generated in the folder `out` with `cellphonedb_user_{datetime}.db`.
 The user defined input tables will be merged with the current CellPhoneDB input tables.
 To use this database, please use `--database` parameter in methods.
 E.g:
 ```
  cellphonedb method statistical_analysis in/example_data/test_meta.txt in/example_data/test_counts.txt --database out/cellphonedb_user_2019-05-10-11_10.db